antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 is regulated by the binding of these elements.
 These can be Transcription Factors, that bind temporarily to start transcription, but also chemical modification of the histones (molecular structures that coil the DNA) by methylation, acetylation, etc. These modifications change the accessibility of the DNA for transcription.
 <br><br>
-When a specific antibody is used in the pulldown that recognizes these chemically modified regions, these specific regions can be studied.
-Regions with H3K27Ac acetylation mark active enhancers and active transcription, H3K4Me3 methylation marks active and poised transcription (Figure 2).
+When a specific antibody is used in ChIP-seq that recognizes these chemically modified regions, these specific regions can be studied.
+Regions with H3K27Ac acetylation mark active enhancers and active promotors (i.e. active transcription), H3K4Me3 methylation marks active promotors.
 Studying the relative contributions of both types of modifications allows a researcher to discern enhancer regions from active transcription sites.

 * From the main page select the analysis **ChIP Genome Browser** and click **Next** You are now at the GenomeBrowser at the genomic location of mycn.